fluentform/fluentform/readme.txt

 = 1.7.5 (Date: November 19, 2018) =
 * Small Fixes for COnditional Logic
-* Added option to give access of WP Fluent Forms to other user roles
+* Added option to give access of Fluent Forms to other user roles
 * Fix editor Sidebar Elements disorder
 * Added More hooks for developers